bcit-ci/CodeIgniter/user_guide_src/source/database/forge.rst

 Initializing the Forge Class
 ****************************

-.. important:: In order to initialize the Forge class, your database
+.. important:: In order to initialize the Forge class without parameters, your database
 	driver must already be running, since the forge class relies on it.

 Load the Forge Class as follows::